 “Like the paperwork?”

 “Yeah.
-Judges release prisoners due to sloppy paperwork, which means justice isn’t served, and guards have less want to pay you properly the next time you fulfill a stake.
-Patch spent days and days showing me how to fill out the forms, and what language to use to make my responses more effective.
-I didn’t do anything else.
+Judges release prisoners due to sloppy paperwork, which means justice isn’t served, and guards have less want to pay you well the next time you fulfill a stake.
+Patch spent days and days showing me how to fill out the forms and explaining the words and phrases that make responses more effective.
+I did nothing else.
 It was a relief, to actually go with him on a stake.
 And then he made me fill out the form when we turned it in.
-I sat next to another chaser who fumbled about so I helped her with hers.
-She was grateful I could explain why and where to place information, and it had already affected her payouts.
-Quite a few who enter the profession think the paperwork’s an afterthought when it’s the primary thing the guard and judges utilize in convictions.
+I sat next to another chaser who fumbled about, so I helped her with hers.
+She was grateful I explained why and where to place information because her choices had already affected her payouts.
+Quite a few who enter the profession think the paperwork’s an afterthought when it’s the primary thing the guard and judges use in convictions.
 Never underestimate it.”

-A boisterous man and an even more boisterous woman joined Barad and his date.
+A boisterous man and an even rowdier woman joined Barad and his date.
 How did individuals talk that loud?
 Did they have special throats, to project so broadly?
-Rin glanced at them, quietly laughing at her consternation.
-They listened to the conversation while they finished their meal, one every person in the vicinity heard, about how the new arrivals managed to make it past the bridge blockade from the Kells through ingenious bribery.
+Rin glanced at them, quietly chuckling at her consternation.
+They listened to the conversation while they finished their meal, one every person in the vicinity heard, about how the new arrivals made it past the bridge blockade from the Kells through ingenious bribery.

 “You’s at the Kells?” someone asked.
-“Heard them syndicates gettin’ into an underwar.”
+“Are them syndicates gettin’ into an underwar?”

 Lapis glanced at Rin, then piped up.
-“I was on a stake in the Kells earlier,” she said, loudly.
+“I was on a stake in the Kells earlier,” she said.
 “Hoyt attacked a Minq house.”

 “What’s he doin’?”
 Another woman asked, flabbergasted.
 “Since Shara took over, they haven’t been at each other’s throats.
 They don’t work together, but they ain’t fightin’, neither.
 It’s better for everyone that way!”